There are many fantastic day trips from Milan—it’s just a matter of picking the one that best suits your needs and interests.

 Venice

-The train from Milan to Venice takes little over two hours.
+The train from Milan to Venice takes a little over two hours.
 Make sure to leave nice and early.
-The first direct train leaves from Milan at 6:45 am and gets into Venice at 8:58 am, leaving you plenty of time throughout the day to explore La Serenissima (that’s one of the nicknames of Venice).
+The first direct train leaves from Milan bright and early (usually well before 7:00 am), leaving you plenty of time throughout the day to explore La Serenissima (that’s one of the nicknames of Venice).

 Florence

-One of the most famous places to visit in Italy is Florence, the capital of Tuscany – and for a good reason.
+One of the most famous places to visit in Italy is Florence, the capital of Tuscany—and for a good reason.
 The city is stunning, to say the least.
-The best thing would be to actually spend a few days exploring.
-Yet, it is well connected so it makes sense to even go there just for a day from Milan.
+The best thing would be to spend a few days exploring.
+It is well-connected, so it makes sense to try one of the day trips from Milan to Florence if you’re short on time.

-The must sees in Florence include: the Cathedral, Santa Croce church, the Battistero, Piazza della Signoria, Palazzo Vecchio and Galleria degli Uffizi and Ponte Vecchio.
-You can also stretch it all the way to the beautiful Boboli Gardens.
+The must-sees in Florence include the Cathedral, Santa Croce church, the Battistero, Piazza della Signoria, Palazzo Vecchio, Galleria degli Uffizi, and Ponte Vecchio.
+You can also visit the beautiful Boboli Gardens.

-Once in Florence, having skip-the-line tickets to visit attractions will certainly help.
-You can get tickets to the Uffizi here.
+Once in Florence, having skip-the-line tickets to visit attractions will undoubtedly help.
+Most places have skip-the-line tickets you can book in advance, like this Skip-the-Line Uffizi Gallery Timed Entry Ticket.

-Make sure to also read my post The Best Things To Do In Florence.
+Make sure to also read my post, The Best Things To Do In Florence.
+I talk about the best activities in Florence, so you can decide which are most interesting for a day trip to the bustling city.

 Bologna

-Bologna, capital of Emilia Romagna, is the food capital of the country.
-As it takes only one hour by train, you can definitely go there for just a day – if anything to gorge on all the food.
+Bologna, the capital of Emilia Romagna, is the food capital of the country.
+As it takes only one hour by train, you can go there for just a day—if anything to gorge on all the food.

-Among the places to visit in Bologna there are Piazza Maggiore and Basilica di San Petronio, the Cathedral, the Palazzo del Podestà and the Pinacoteca.
-Foodies have ample selection of local delicacies to pick from and can easily spend the day eating or even taking a cooking class.
+Among the places to visit in Bologna are Piazza Maggiore, Basilica di San Petronio, the Cathedral, the Palazzo del Podestà, and the Pinacoteca.
+Foodies have an ample selection of local delicacies to choose from and can easily spend the day eating or even taking a cooking class.

 Pavia

 One of the most important places to visit is the Certosa di Pavia (Chartreuse).
-This is a monastery, a sanctuary and beautiful gardens that were founded in the 15th century.
-It is located at around 8 km (5 miles) from Pavia.
-Last but not least, you can go on a wine tour in the Oltrepo Pavese region.
+This monastery, sanctuary, and beautiful gardens were founded in the 15th century and are located around 8 km (5 miles) from Pavia.
+You can also go on a wine tour in the Oltrepo Pavese region.

 Verona

-This splendid city is famous internationally for being home to Shakespeare’s Romeo and Juliet – you will have to visit Juliet’s home to see the famous balcony from where she called her Romeo.
-You will also find a gorgeous Roman amphitheater which was built in the first century AD.
-Piazza Mercato is another must see.
+This splendid city is famous internationally for being home to Shakespeare’s Romeo and Juliet—you will have to visit Juliet’s house to see the famous balcony from where she called her Romeo.
+You will also find a gorgeous Roman amphitheater built in the first century AD.
+Piazza Mercato is another must-see.

 Turin

 Did you know that Turin is Italy’s first capital?
-More than that, it is an extremely pleasant place to visit, with great museums, churches and much more.
-And what’s best is that Turin is a very easy train ride from Milan, so perfect for a day trip.
+It is also an extremely pleasant place to visit, with great museums, churches, and much more.
+What’s best is that Turin is a very easy train ride from Milan, perfect for a day trip.

 Genoa

-This is a truly lovely city – unfortunately hit by a major accident in the summer of 2018, when Morandi Bridge suddenly collapsed.
+This is a truly lovely city—unfortunately, in the summer of 2018, the Morandi Bridge suddenly collapsed, causing a major accident.

-Genoa is home to the largest port in Italy, so many transit by it on their way to explore the country.
-Yet, the city offers many interesting sights – the old town is a UNESCO World Heritage Site.
-It’s also a great starting point to explore smaller villages such as the best known Santa Margherita Ligure and Portofino.
+Genoa is home to the largest port in Italy, and many people visit it to explore the country.
+Yet, the city offers many fascinating sights—the old town is a UNESCO World Heritage Site.
+It’s also a great starting point for exploring smaller villages such as the best-known Santa Margherita Ligure and Portofino.

 Genoa is home to a fantastic aquarium that strives to promote the respect of marine life.
-You can purchase entry tickets here.
-Make sure to try the famous local focaccia and the pesto – a basil based sauce especially used on pasta.
+Try the famous local focaccia and the pesto, a basil-based sauce mainly used on pasta.

 Lugano (Switzerland)

-If you like the idea of getting to another country altogether, why don’t you pop into Switzerland for a quick visit?
-Lugano is little over 1 hour away by train from Milan, and an incredibly pleasant place to visit.
+If you like traveling to another country, why don’t you pop into Switzerland for a quick visit?
+Lugano is a little over one hour away by train from Milan and an incredibly pleasant place to visit.
 The city is located on the shores of Lake Lugano, in the Italian-speaking part of Switzerland.

-Trains to Lugano depart regularly from Milan Central Station and take little over one hour to reach Lugano.
-The train ride is incredibly scenic, as it goes through the Alps – so the trips is as great as the final destination!
+Trains to Lugano depart regularly from Milan Central Station and take just over one hour to reach the city.
+The ride is incredibly scenic, passing through the Alps—so the trip is as great as the final destination!

 Join a guided tour

-My best advice to make the most of your Milan day trips is to join a guided tour.
-Keep in mind that these have been carefully designed and planned by experts to make them completely efficient and running smooth.
-You’ll have a driver and a guide taking care of you and you’ll only have to worry about relaxing and making the most of your day.
+You’ll have a driver and a guide taking care of you, and you’ll only have to worry about relaxing and making the most of your day.

 By train

-If the day trips from Milan you are considering are to another city, you may want to travel by train.
-This will save you the hassle of having to look for a parking spot and having to worry about speed limits and limited traffic areas (ZTL).
+Traveling by train saves you the hassle of having to look for a parking spot and having to worry about speed limits and limited traffic areas (ZTL).
 Train stations in Italy are usually right in the heart of the city, so you’ll be right in the historic center, ready to explore.

-You can consult the train timetable for all of Italy and buy train tickets here.
+You can consult the train timetable for Italy and buy train tickets here.

 By car

-If you enjoy taking road trips, renting a car may be a good idea.
+If you enjoy road trips, renting a car may be a good idea (especially when traveling to regional destinations like Cinque Terre).
 Watch out for the speed limits, and remember that Italian laws about drinking and driving are pretty strict.
-You can check out the prices of car rental here.

 Have you ever visited Milan?
 What are your favorite day trips from Milan?